 While hiring and integrating capable senior leaders into the organization is needed and necessary to scale your business (I’ll show you how to do this here), the popular approach of having a President/COO to oversee business execution usually turns out to be a fix that is much worse than the original problem.

-I’ve coached over 50 founder-led, high-growth companies to increasing revenues and profits without a traditional President/COO and without consolidating business functions under a few key leaders like a President, COO, and/or CFO.
+I’ve coached many founder-led, high-growth companies to increasing revenues and profits without a traditional President/COO and without mistakenly consolidating business functions together.
 I can say with confidence that there is a better way to build great leadership to help an organization scale, without the drawbacks of the popular approaches.

 The answer lies in understanding the Leadership Team model.
 With a strong functional Leadership Team, you avoid the typical problems of the President and COO approach in favor of a distributed, transparent Leadership Team process.
 Done well, it’s the difference between a monarchy embroiled in power and succession battles and a functional representative democracy.
 I’ve seen it work over and over again.
 And it all starts with how you think about what’s really needed to scale your business.